 We've written at length about the many impacts sugar can have on the human body, so it's no surprise that it can have an effect on both your skin and your weight.
 "Sugar certainly doesn't help in terms of added weight or your complexion," says Sikorski.

 Not only will lessening your sugar intake provide you with more energy (and without the dreaded sugar crash later), it will help maintain a more youthful appearance.
-In fact, a study published in the Journal of the American College of Nutrition found that those who consumed a diet low in sugar were less prone to wrinkles and sagging (which can contribute to a puffier appearance).
+In fact, a study published in the Journal of the American College of Nutrition found that those who consume a diet low in sugar may be less prone to wrinkles and sagging (which can contribute to a puffier appearance).

 Try Exercises That Target the Face

 While face yoga has been touted for its anti-aging benefits, Sikorski suggests undertaking a more vigorous routine for those looking to slim the face.
 "The difference between facial yoga and facial exercise is that yoga is more focused on relaxation and breathing techniques," he says.
 "Exercise puts more emphasis on actually strengthening the muscles."

 Many of Sikorski's exercises involve using the fingers and hands to create resistance—much in the same way that you'd use weights or an exercise band to work out your entire body.
 In a study done at Northwestern University and published in the medical journal JAMA, those who undertook Sikorski's facial exercises on a daily basis saw improvements both in the tightening of their skin and in their overall youthfulness.
 "Across the board, there were improvements and the average person looked three years younger," he says.
 "I've found that those who exercise their faces not only increase circulation, and therefore brighten the complexion, but they tone—they're essentially lifting the muscles back up toward their original position."